-The Slotte lab is located at the Science for Life Laboratory, a center for genomics research in Sweden, and is part of the Dept. of Ecology, Environment and Plant Sciences, Stockholm University, since April 2014.
+The Slotte lab is part of the Dept. of Ecology, Environment and Plant Sciences, Stockholm University, since April 2014.

-Our work often involves analyses and simulations of large-scale population genomic and gene expression data sets, but we also use classical genetic mapping techniques and conduct experimental plant work in the greenhouse and field.
-Currently, the main focus is on evolutionary processes in the Brassicaceae, but we are open to exploring other systems.
+Our work often involves analyses and simulations of large-scale population genomic and gene expression data sets, but we also use classical genetic mapping techniques to dissect the genetic basis of reproductive trait variation, and conduct experimental plant work in the greenhouse and field.